rust-lang/prev.rust-lang.org/faq.md

 This approach is simpler, but often results in unnecessary allocations.

-There is also the `Cow` ("copy on write") type, which will only do the extra allocation if you attempt to mutate the contained value:
+There is also the [`Cow`][Cow] ("copy on write") type, which will only do the extra allocation if you attempt to mutate the contained value:

 ```rust
 use std::borrow::Cow;